metallb/metallb/design/pool-configuration.md

 This, in combination with the other configuration degrees above, will provide a way to have per service (or per namespace) behavior
  (i.e. specifying the communities for a given service).

-The issues related to this arguments:
+The issues related to these arguments:

 * [Issue: Pool affinity for Namespace](https://github.com/metallb/metallb/issues/383)
 * [Issue: Feature request: addresses assignment outside of Service definition](https://github.com/metallb/metallb/issues/616)